-Especially relevant, Asan Medical Center is a leading medical institution in organ transplantation.
-The organ transplantation department counts with a team of 41 surgeons.
-It is responsible for 26% from the total of 3,879 organs transplantations surgeries performed inside the nation during 2014.
+Especially relevant, Samsung Medical Center is a leading medical institution in organ transplantation.
+The organ transplantation department counts with a team of surgeons and specialists.
+It is responsible for a high majority of the total organs transplantations surgeries performed inside Korea during the last decade.

 Other medical institutions are: